-Generally capacity is assessed by a person's doctor or a medical practitioner with expertise in capacity assessment, but in some cases (e.g. if there is doubt about a person's capacity) a court or tribunal might be asked to decide this.
+Generally capacity is assessed by a person's doctor or a medical practitioner with expertise in capacity assessment e.g. a psychologist, but in some cases, such as if there is doubt about a person's capacity, a court or tribunal might be asked to decide this.